 Health and Safety

 Birketts has ‘an excellent team that is professional but at the same time has personality, and which can offer clear advice with little jargon’.
-The Corporate Criminal Defence Team has extensive cross-industry experience in serious matters including disasters and cases of multiple fatalities.
+The Regulatory and Corporate Defence Team has extensive cross-industry experience in serious matters including disasters and cases of multiple fatalities.
 It also provides a full service from Solicitors, Barristers and Health and Safety Consultants, who advise corporate clients on regulatory compliance.
 Barristers Laura Thomas and Matthew Gowen provide ‘excellent counsel and practicality; both are very knowledgeable and superb in court’.
 Consultants Frank Sykes, who has experience as principal inspector at the Health and Safety Executive (HSE), and Malcolm Savory are recommended for their ‘candid and considered advice’.
 Senior Associate Julie Gowland and Philippa Dyer both have extensive experience in criminal and regulatory law.
 The firm is currently acting for a company in the engineering sector that faced charges relating to a multiple fatality that occurred on a construction project.
 The case is due for trial in the High Court this year.